Ed Subitzky: 2013 anthology Black Eye 2

 A one-page comic strip by Subitzky was featured on page 18 of Black Eye 2, a limited-edition anthology of black humor.

 2013 book That's Not Funny, That's Sick

 In June 2013, That's Not Funny, That's Sick: The National Lampoon and the Comedy Insurgents Who Captured the Mainstream, by Ellin Stein was published.
-Subitzky is mentioned on pages 172 and 174 of the book.
+Subitzky is mentioned on pages 172 and 174 of that book.

 2015 documentary film Drunk Stoned Brilliant Dead

 In 2015, a documentary film entitled National Lampoon: Drunk Stoned Brilliant Dead was released.
 The film is about how National Lampoon and its contributors changed American humor.
 The film features clips from interviews with many of the magazine's major artists and writers, including Subitzky.

-2015 to 2022, The American Bystander
+Work for The American Bystander

-Since this magazine's rebirth in 2015, Subitzky has had numerous humor pieces, written and drawn, published in the humor magazine The American Bystander.